rockset/rockset-js/packages/cli/README.md

 ## Organization

 The API tool is contained in `rockset api`.
-This tool is designed to very closely match the layout of our REST API endpoints and Documentation.
-This section will provides examples for using this tool.
+This tool is designed to very closely match the layout of our [REST API endpoints](https://docs.rockset.com/rest-api).
+This remainder of this section provides examples for using these commands.

 The API calls are further broken into subcommands based on the resource that the command affects.
 This reflects the breakdown of our API Documentation.